sookinoby/generative-models/README.md

 ```
 The constructor of the class creates the neural units that will be used in our forward pass.
 The constructor accepts the type of RNN layer (LSTM, GRU or Vanilla RNN) to use.
 The forward pass is the method that will be called during our training to generate the loss associated with the training data.

 The forward pass function starts by creating an [embedding layer](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.nn.Embedding) for the input character.
 You can look at our [previous blog post](https://www.oreilly.com/ideas/sentiment-analysis-with-apache-mxnet) for more details on embedding.
 The output of the embedding layer is provided as input to the RNN.
 The RNN returns an output as well as the hidden state.
-There is dropout layer to prevent overfitting so that model doesnt memorize the input-output mapping.
+There is dropout layer to prevent overfitting so that the model doesn’t memorize the input-output mapping.
 The output produced by the RNN is passed to a decoder (dense unit), which predicts the next character in the neural network and also generates the loss during training phase.

 We also have a “begin state” function that initializes the initial hidden state of the model.